-The other day I was at a birthday party for my friend’s daughter.
-She’s an adorable, crazy first grader who never seems to run out of energy.
-This never ending reservoir of energy coupled with her incredible ability to come up with new games on the spot made for a long day for this old man.
+I was at a birthday party for my friend’s daughter—an adorable, crazy first grader who never seems to run out of energy.
+This never-ending reservoir of energy, coupled with her incredible ability to come up with new games on the spot, made for a long day for this old person.

 I know you all want the best for your children, and it starts with you.
 It starts with your eating habits, and setting a good example of what healthy foods to eat, how much to eat, and how to exercise regularly.

 Please give us a call at 727-282-1800 to schedule a free workout with us to see how we get results.